-Becky has received literature fellowships from The MacDowell Colony and the Somerville Arts Council, and her fiction has won awards from Moment Magazine, Glimmer Train, Briar Cliff Review and has been short-listed for a Pushcart Prize.
-Other fiction has appeared in Hobart, Graze, Folio, Night Train, Quarter After Eight, and elsewhere.
-She has blogged for Virginia Quarterly Review, Grub Daily, and is one of the founding members of Beyond the Margins.
-She lives in Pittsburgh and teaches at Grub Street in Boston.
+Becky has received literature fellowships from The MacDowell Colony and the Somerville Arts Council, and her fiction has won awards from Moment Magazine, Glimmer Train, Briar Cliff Review and elsewhere.
+Other writing has appeared or is forthcoming in Salon, Virginia Quarterly Review online, Salt Hill, Cleaver, Hobart, Night Train, Quarter After Eight, and other publications.
+She lives in Pittsburgh and teaches with Grub Street and Creative Nonfiction.
 Learn more at BeckyTuch.com.

 Past BTM Members